 GOOS has never been better positioned to usher in a new era of ocean information: new observing technologies, and private sector engagement are presenting new opportunities for GOOS to address these and other urgent ocean observing needs.

 Together with the satellite and modeling communities, GOOS is actively developing new paradigms of stakeholder interactions through new actions under the United Nations Ocean Decade to hasten delivery of actionable information.
 More support is required to meet the growing needs of global sustainable communities.

 GOOS Observations Coordination Group Chair

-work in recovering and continued progress in developing our global ocean observing system!
+in advancing the development of our global ocean observing system!

 If you wish to contribute to the global ocean observing

 OceanOPS, GOOS Observations Coordination Group, GOOS-BGC and BioEco Panels, OOPC Panel, WMO and IOC/UNESCO Secretariats